 In gas discharge lamps, the arc is produced in the space between the electrodes.
 Here, space is filled with any inert gas.
 The arc is produced by the ionization of this particular gas.
 The electrodes and the gas together are covered with a glass tube.
 When the electrodes are given high voltage power supply, the atoms in the gas experienced an inconceivable electric force and it results in the splitting of the atoms into free electrons and ions.
 Thus the ionizing of gas takes place (ionization process).

 The broken atoms (free electrons and ions) move in contrasting directions.
 The two charges (free electrons and ions) collapse with each other and also with the electrodes.
 As a result, energy is emitted in the form of a flash of light.
 This flash of light is called an arc.
-This is known as the formation of the arc is by the discharging process.
+This is known as the formation of the arc and is done by the discharging process.
 So it is also known as discharge lamps.
 The name of the arc lamp and color of light emitted will directly depend on the atomic structure of the inert gas that is filled in the glass tube.

 The typical temperature of arc is over 3000oC or 5400oC.
 The color of the light emitted by the xenon arc lamp is white (similar to natural daylight) which is used widely.
 From the neon arc lamp, we get red color and from the mercury arc lamp, bluish color is obtained.
-The combination of inert gasses also used.
+The combination of inert gasses are also used.
 They will give more even light spectrum in a wider range of wavelength.